 Jujutsu Kaisen made a big splash when it took home the Anime of the Year award at the fifth annual Crunchyroll Anime Awards earlier in February.
 The win isn’t surprising given the manga’s recent explosion in sales in the wake of the anime’s growing popularity.
 The story of Yuuji Itadori, a physically-gifted high schooler-turned-jujutsu sorcerer (think “exorcist”) in training, has certainly struck a chord among anime fans and savvy critics, some going so far as to champion the anime as a noteworthy— even revolutionary work in the history of shōnen action anime.

-With the series currently sitting at the tail-end of the first 24-episode season, now is a great time to queue a couple new anime to tied you over until the seemingly inevitable announcement of Jujutsu Kaisen’s second season.
-With that in mind, we polled our staff to bring you six anime you should watch if you love Jujustu Kaisen.
+While we wait for the upcoming Jujutsu Kaisen 0 movie, now is a great time to queue a couple new anime to tied you over until the seemingly inevitable announcement of Jujutsu Kaisen’s second season.
+With that in mind, we polled our staff to bring you nine anime you should watch if you love Jujustu Kaisen.

 Yu Yu Hakusho